-Just because beach getaways are fading away along with the summer season, it doesn’t mean you have to give up on being fit and outside.
-Did you know how easy it is to get and stay in shape while saving money if you have your plans ready now?
+Just because beach getaways have faded away along with the summer season, it doesn’t mean you have to give up on being fit and outside.
+Did you know it is possible to get and stay in shape while saving money?

 Move Your Workout Outdoors

 Change your scenery to rejuvenate your mind as well as your body.
 In many parts of the country, fall opens up some great outdoor adventures that will have you getting into shape without having to deal with the heat.
 And if you want to track your fitness, try installing an app on your phone to record your activities.

 - Running/Jogging/Walking: With the leaves changing, you’ll have some beautiful scenes around you as explore your neighborhood and beyond.
 As an extra bonus, see if a friend will tag along!

-- Canoeing: Looking for a way to bond and get an arm workout?
+- Canoeing/Kayaking: Looking for a way to bond and get an arm workout?
 Try exploring the waters in a canoe or kayak.
 Check around online or at your local recreation center to see if you can find a good deal on a rental.

 Challenge Yourself and Others

 Need some accountability or a way to get your friends involved?
 Try getting a band of friends to join you for a month-long challenge.
 You can either set individual goals for weight/fitness or create a group goal such as walking a certain amount every day.
 Stumped on who to ask?
 Try getting your co-workers to sign up and encourage one another to go for a walk or exercise during lunch hours.
 You’ll not only be more fit and productive, but you may discover a new buddy to add to your circle of friends.

 My mother-in-law joined her co-workers for a weight loss challenge and several people made their goals over the course of the contest.
 A win-win for all involved.